An evolving risk environment

-In line with SAMA regulations and guided by a suite of Board approved risk management policies, Al Rajhi Bank has a sound risk management framework (RMF) with necessary oversight of the Board of Directors, for identifying, assessing, measuring, mitigating, monitoring, and reporting risks, enabling such risks to be prudently managed.
+In line with SAMA regulations, ARB has a sound risk management framework with guidance from the Board of Directors for identifying, assessing, measuring, mitigating, monitoring and reporting risks, enabling such risks to be proactively and prudently managed.

-The primary objectives of the risk management function of the Bank are to:
+The primary objectives of the ARB Risk Group are to:

-- Operationalise the Bank’s risk management policies by establishing the required systems, processes, and procedures
+- Operationalise the Bank’s risk management policies by establishing required systems, processes, and procedures

 - Assist in decisions relating to accepting, transferring, mitigating and minimising risks and recommending ways of doing so